High-availability clusters

 - SQL tuning

-- Web server (apache, nginx, lighttpd) tuning
+- Web server (Apache, Nginx) tuning

 - Operating system tuning (Linux, FreeBSD)